 First introduced in 1999, CED Chronographs set a new standard for optical chronographs.
 The latest model called the "M2", has expanded memory, "TRUE" USB connectivity and sensors that automatically optimize for the available light.
-RSI has been selling this product since it was first introduced.
-There are other chronograph technologies which employ electromagnetic or sound sensing but both have their limitations.
-Optical chronographs are still the most versitle and will work with any arm from handguns to shotguns or rifles.
-Unlike systems that attach to the barrel, the CED's large display and screen area allows shooters to measure down range velocities that can be used for calculation of accurate ballistic coefficients.
+RSI has been selling bullet velocity hardware and software tester kits since it was first introduced.
+There are other chronograph technologies that employ electromagnetic or sound sensing but both have their limitations.
+Optical chronographs are still the most versatile and will work with any arm from semi-auto handguns to shotguns or rifles.

 The new CED M2 circuits were completely redesigned to take advantage of latest technologies.

 A 1.75" high LCD display shows all relative information at a single glance.
 For those with software capable of calculating B.C.'s, the display can be read through a scope at 100+ Yards!

 No more toggling a single line display or saving adding machine tape.
 The none-volatile memory stores up to 1,000 shots.
 Recall weeks of shot strings and summary information with a few key strokes.

 Free Software downloads shot strings to your PC so it can be stored in spreadsheets or printed on standard paper.

 No toggle bolts and conduit.
 Even the mounting rail folds up for easy storage.